Gratuitous Sax & Senseless Violins: Release

-Gratuitous Sax & Senseless Violins became Sparks most successful album in Germany reaching #29 and scored three hits on the German Singles chart.
-While the album only reached #150 on the UK Albums Chart, the singles did well enough to return the group to the Top 40, the first time since "Beat the Clock" in 1979.
-The lead single "When Do I Get to Sing 'My Way'"; made #7 in Germany, #38 in the UK (it was re-released in May 1995 and peaked at #32).
-The second single "When I Kiss You (I Hear Charlie Parker Playing)" reached #61 in Germany and #36 in the UK.
-The final single "Now That I Own the BBC" did less well making #81 in Germany and #60 in the UK.
+Gratuitous Sax & Senseless Violins became Sparks most successful album in Germany reaching No. 29 and scored three hits on the German Singles chart.
+While the album only reached No. 150 on the UK Albums Chart, the singles did well enough to return the group to the Top 40, the first time since "Beat the Clock" in 1979.
+The lead single "When Do I Get to Sing 'My Way'" made No. 7 in Germany and No. 38 in the UK (it was re-released in May 1995 and peaked at No. 32).
+The second single "When I Kiss You (I Hear Charlie Parker Playing)" reached No. 61 in Germany and No. 36 in the UK.
+The final single "Now That I Own the BBC" did less well making No. 81 in Germany and No. 60 in the UK.

-"When Do I Get to Sing 'My Way'" and "When I Kiss You (I Hear Charlie Parker Playing)" managed to chart across Europe, and recommenced Sparks' popularity on the US Billboard Hot Dance Music/Club Play chart, where they reached No. 9 and #24.
+"When Do I Get to Sing 'My Way'" and "When I Kiss You (I Hear Charlie Parker Playing)" managed to chart across Europe, and recommenced Sparks' popularity on the US Billboard Hot Dance Music/Club Play chart, where they reached No. 9 and No. 24.

+Critical reception

+Simon Price from Melody Maker praised the album, writing, "A fountain, a For 'eyn of a record."

 Re-releases

-Japanese editions of the album included "When I Kiss You (I Hear Charlie Parker Playing) (Bernard Butler's Mix)" as a bonus track.
-The album was re-released as first in the series Sparks – The Collection in 2006 on the groups' own record label Lil' Beethoven Records.
+Japanese editions of the album included a new mix "When I Kiss You (I Hear Charlie Parker Playing) by Bernard Butler as a bonus track.
+The album was re-released as the first album in the series Sparks – The Collection in 2006 on the groups' own record label Lil' Beethoven Records.
 This re-release featured new artwork, additional sleeve-notes and was packaged in a digipak-sleeve.

-It was re-released again in 2019, re-mastered and with an additional 31 tracks.
+The album was re-released again in 2019 by BMG Rights Management, in which the original album was remastered and included an additional 31 tracks.